gaelazzo/myKode_Backend/client/components/metadata/jsDataQuery.md

 <li>f.isFalse = true if f is always false</li>
 <li>f ( r, environment) = undefined if there is no sufficient data to evaluate f</li>
 </ul>
-null fields and undefined fields are all considered (and returned) as null values (so they compare equal) f.toSql(formatter, environment)  = a string representing the underlying condition to be applied to a database. formatter is used to obtain details about making the expression, see sqlFormatter for an example [environment] is the environment into which the expression have to be evaluated</dd>
+null fields and undefined fields are all considered (and returned) as null values (so they compare equal).<br/>
+f.toSql(formatter, environment)  = a string representing the underlying condition to be applied to a database. formatter is used to obtain details about the sql dialect to use, see [sqlFormatter](jsSqlServerFormatter.js) for an example <br/>
+ [environment] is the environment into which the expression have to be evaluated</dd>
 </dl>